David-Chae/DCA_PREP_RESOURCES/Questions/121-140/question_126.md

 The correct answer is:

-**D. Bind Mount**
+**B. npipe Mount**

-- **Bind Mounts** allow communication between the Docker **host** and **container** by mounting a directory from the host into the container.
-- Changes made in the mounted directory on either the host or the container are reflected in both.
-- This is useful for sharing configurations, logs, or application files.
+- For communication between the Docker host and a container, a npipe mount can be utilized.
+A common use case is to run a third-party tool within a container and use a named pipe to connect to the Docker Engine API.

+### Docker Documentation
+**Named pipes**
+Named pipes can be used for communication between the Docker host and a container.
+Common use case is to run a third-party tool inside of a container and connect to the Docker Engine API using a named pipe.
+(REF: https://docs.docker.com/engine/storage/)